 2. The second parameter has you choose between days / months / years, as a measure of time for the number you typed.

-3. You will need to choose between Before / After, to define whether your automation will run before or after the date set on the DateTime field, which comes immediately afterwards.
+3. You will need to choose between Before / After, to define whether your automation will run before or after the date set on the DateTime field.

-Tip: if you filled-in zero (0) on the first step, choosing Before or After on this step won't matter; the date will be the same as the DateTime field you set on the next step.
+Tip: if you filled in zero (0) on the first step, choosing Before or After on this step won't matter; the date will be the same as the DateTime field you set on the fifth step.